 EMZ – One of the best brawlers in the Epic Brawler Tier List (and in the game, regardless of which mode you play).
 EMZ's main attack covers a wide area that pierces through enemies.
 Her Bad Karma Star Power increases damage the longer enemies stay within her hair spray.
 She can also push away close-range brawlers with her Friendzoner gadget, giving her a window to escape.
 Overall, she has several tools in her arsenal to stave off close-range brawlers and control crowds.

 She's insanely annoying to go up against, especially when the opponent knows what they're doing.
 Additionally, EMZ hasn't received a nerf since 2020.
-Furthermore, she's received four buffs since.
-Overall, she's remain relatively untouched since 2023, keeping her atop the S Tier.
+Furthermore, she's received a couple of buffs since.

 Gale – The next most frustrating brawler to fight on this list comes in the form of Gale.
 Overall, Gale is dangerous as both a close and long range threat, thanks to his Star Powers.
 The former Chromatic Brawler will either slow you (Freezing Snow) or straight up stun you (Blustery Blow).
 Additionally, his Twister gadget is extremely useful for modes like Volley Brawl, Ball Brawl, or Gem Grab.
 He easily deserves an S+ tier ranking.

-Overall, we feel Gale is easily the most annoying brawler in the game, even more so than Tick.
+Personally, I feel Gale is easily the most annoying brawler in the game, even more so than Tick.
 However, it also explains why he's so good.
-Overall, we kept in where he was after receiving two buffs back in Season 24.
+And strangely enough, he's gotten three buffs since August 2023, with no nerfs at all.
 During that period, he received a slight buff to his Super which includes a slightly faster recharge rate, and more damage.
 Why an already toxic brawler received even more buffs is beyond us.

 Bea – Although her first attack doesn't do a lot of damage, her shots are relatively easy to land due to her range and reload speed.
 Her second charged attack is devastating, and is usually the final nail in the coffin you need to take down your enemy.
 This more than compensates for her low HP.
 The Instant Bea-Load Star power also gives her an extra charged shot in case you miss.
 She's good to use in any game mode.